 HOW TO GET THERE

-The nearest bus station is just a few steps away from the Cathedral, in Via San Gabriele Dell’Addolorata, on the bus line B. If you need precise directions to the Cathedral, from any point in the city, use the map below.
+The Cathedral of Saint Rufinus is located about 3.6 kilometers away from the Assisi railway station.
+The nearest bus stop is just a few steps away, in Via San Gabriele Dell’Addolorata, on the bus Line B. If you need precise directions to the cathedral, from any point in the city, use the map below.